ztskhvaradze/great_expectatations/README.md

 Add more datasets and batch requests to analyze and validate additional tables.
 Adjust the built-in profiler's configuration to modify the way it generates expectations.
-For more advanced use cases, consult the Great Expectations documentation and explore other features such as custom profilers, custom expectations, and more complex validation scenarios.

 ## Creating a Checkpoint